 Diversify your team

-Risk often arises when people are too busy to check in on each other, so make sure you’re adequately staffed.
+Nonprofit risk often arises when people are too busy to check in with each other, so make sure your organization is adequately staffed.
 Ensure that each person has a job to do, but also that they’re asked to work together, which increases visibility across your team.

 Set payment controls

-Check in with legal
+Check-in with legal

 Beef up internal documentation

-An easy win for risk management is to present new and existing employees with a thorough employee handbook that outlines expectations regarding appropriate behavior, all types of harassment, discrimination, etc. Put policies into place and make them available in writing, which protects leadership, staff, board members, and the organization at large.
+An easy win for risk management is to present new and existing employees with a thorough employee handbook that outlines expectations regarding appropriate behavior and standard procedures.
+This document may include all sorts of information, but especially focus on the policies surrounding harassment, discrimination, nepotism, work overtime policy, and conflicts of interest.